postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 [![private-network-api](https://assets.postman.com/postman-docs/private-network-api-mocks-monitors-tests.jpg)](https://assets.postman.com/postman-docs/private-network-api-mocks-monitors-tests.jpg)

-> In this example, the APIs with/without mocks, monitors, tests and documentation is visualized in percentages.
-Hover on the chart to view the API data in figures.
-From the chart, you can observe that the APIs with documentation is 7%.
+> In this example, the APIs with/without mocks, monitors, tests and documentation are visualized in percentages.
+Hover over the chart to view the API data in figures.
+From the chart,  you can see that 7% of the APIs have documentation.

 ## Individual API view reports